-Due to limited funding, some applications will not be assessed.
+Due to the high number of applications received, some applications will not be assessed.
 The ETG will contact all applicants as soon as possible.
 Please note that priority applications must still meet the stream-specific Eligibility Criteria for approval.

 How long will it take to receive a decision on my application?

 Processing times vary depending on the number of applications received.
-Under the Foundational, Technical and Workforce Training streams, applications that align with all four priority factors will be assessed first, while those that align with three of the four priority factors will be assessed second, and so forth.
+Applications that align with all four priority factors will be assessed first, while those that align with three of the four priority factors will be assessed second, and so forth.
 Employers will be notified as soon as a decision has been made.

 What are some common reasons applications are denied?

 - Applications are submitted by a third party (not the employer)

 - Employers request training for a diploma or degree program, in full or in part